unicef/publicgoods-toolkit/community.md

 site also says they have a marketplace/app store but I couldn't find a link or other reference online...)

-**KEY RECOMMENDATION**: Encouraging commercial participation can be useful to a DPG's adoption and sustainability, but take care to foster diverse commercial actors and be wary of creating commerical opportunities that could permit unfair advantage.
+**KEY RECOMMENDATION**: Encourage commercial participation to improve a DPG's adoption and sustainability, but take care to foster diverse commercial actors and be wary of creating commerical opportunities that could permit unfair advantage.